 The City Attorney.
 The City Attorney is appointed by the City Council and works under contract to the City.
 The City Attorney is the legal advisor for the council.
 He or she provides general legal advice on all aspects of city business and represents the city in legal actions.

 The City Clerk.
-The Clerk is an elected official.
-The City Clerk is charged with responsibility of maintaining records of council actions, permanent records of all city transactions and documents, and coordinating the City’s elections.
+The City Clerk is an elected official, charged with the responsibility for maintaining records of council actions, permanent records of all city transactions and documents, and coordinating the City’s elections.
 In addition, the Clerk's office is responsible for responding to Freedom of Information Act requests, and assisting City Officials meet Fair Political Practices Commission regulations.
-The Deputy City Clerk is an appointed staff position who assists the City Clerk in carrying out all duties.
+The Deputy City Clerk, an appointed staff position, assists the City Clerk in carrying out all duties.
 In the November 2018 election, the voters decided to convert the City Clerk from an elected position to an appointed position, effective in November 2020.

 The City Treasurer.
 The City Treasurer is an elected position responsible for the custody and investment of all city funds.

 Boards, Commissions, and Special Committees.
 Boards, commissions and special committees composed of local citizens are frequently appointed by the City Council to advise the City Council in one or more aspects of city government.
-Typical advisory committees include parks & recreation, streets and utilities, airport, youth and senior citizens.
-In addition to its advisory role, the Planning Commission implements Council development and land use policy, and makes recommendations for policy revisions.
+Typical advisory committees include parks and recreation, streets and utilities, airport, youth, and senior citizens.
+In addition to its advisory role, the Planning Commission implements Council development and land use policy.

 City Work Force.
 One of the major investments a city makes is the city’s work force - employees and volunteers who perform the day-to-day functions necessary to provide services to the community.